vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/04/23_iShTApUrtiH.md

 *pupil, and* (g) *inheritance,—are the seven kinds of ‘pure*’ *wealth;
 and the result of these is also pure*.

-&gt; Of these, *learning* and *austerities* are the sources that bring &gt; presents.
-Though ‘present’ constitutes only one kind of wealth, yet it &gt; has been mentioned as *two*, on account of its twofold source.
-The &gt; qualifications of the persons making the gifts have also to be borne &gt; in mind.
-If the giver does not happen to be absolutely objectionable, &gt; the wealth derived from him is also *pure*.—The terms ‘*person &gt; sacrificed for*’ and ‘*pupil*’ indicate the work of *officiating at &gt; sacrifices* and *teaching*.—‘*inherited*,’ from one’s &gt; forefathers.—‘*Bride*,’ what is obtained from the Father-in-law, at &gt; the time of marriage.—‘*Bravery*’— for the *Kṣatriya*; while the &gt; ‘bride’ and ‘inheritance,’ are common to all men.
+> Of these, *learning* and *austerities* are the sources that bring
+> presents.
+Though ‘present’ constitutes only one kind of wealth, yet it
+> has been mentioned as *two*, on account of its twofold source.
+The
+> qualifications of the persons making the gifts have also to be borne
+> in mind.
+If the giver does not happen to be absolutely objectionable,
+> the wealth derived from him is also *pure*.—The terms ‘*person
+> sacrificed for*’ and ‘*pupil*’ indicate the work of *officiating at
+> sacrifices* and *teaching*.—‘*inherited*,’ from one’s
+> forefathers.—‘*Bride*,’ what is obtained from the Father-in-law, at
+> the time of marriage.—‘*Bravery*’— for the *Kṣatriya*; while the
+> ‘bride’ and ‘inheritance,’ are common to all men.

 II\. *What is derived by*— (*a*) *usury*—(*b*) *agriculture*, (*c*) *trade*, (*d*) *art* (*e*) *service*, (*f*) *attendance*, *and* (*g*) *from a person who has been helped* ;—*these seven kinds of wealth are called* ‘*mixed*.’

-&gt; ‘*Service*’ consists of running on errands and obeying orders; while &gt; ‘*attendance*’ is agreeable behaviour.
-Of these, ‘usury,’ &gt; ‘agriculture’ and ‘trade’ are *mixed* only for the *non* - *Vaiśya*;
+> ‘*Service*’ consists of running on errands and obeying orders; while
+> ‘*attendance*’ is agreeable behaviour.
+Of these, ‘usury,’
+> ‘agriculture’ and ‘trade’ are *mixed* only for the *non* - *Vaiśya*;
-&gt; for the *Vaiśya*, these are commendable.
-Similarly, ‘service,’ &gt; consisting of attending upon twice-born men, is commendable for the &gt; *Śūdra*; the others are not commended for him.
-What is meant by these &gt; being ‘mixed’ is, that the results obtained from acts, performed with &gt; wealth derived from those sources, are transitory; these results &gt; lasting only during the present life.
+> for the *Vaiśya*, these are commendable.
+Similarly, ‘service,’
+> consisting of attending upon twice-born men, is commendable for the
+> *Śūdra*; the others are not commended for him.
+What is meant by these
+> being ‘mixed’ is, that the results obtained from acts, performed with
+> wealth derived from those sources, are transitory; these results
+> lasting only during the present life.

 III\. *What is obtained by*—(*a*) *bribery*, (*b*) *gambling*, (*c*) *stealing*, (*d*) *causing pain to others*, (*e*) *hypocrisy*, (*f*) *robbery and* (*g*) *fraud*;—*all this has been declared to be ‘black*.’

-&gt; ‘*Pārśvika*,’—the man at one’s side, obtains wealth by means of &gt; bribery, etc. For instance, having come to know that a person is going &gt; to obtain some wealth, one goes over to him and says, ‘I shall get yon &gt; so much wealth, you should give me something out of it,’ and then &gt; receives it from him; the man not having done anything himself, nor &gt; having anything done by others, but simply looking on, and yet &gt; receiving money; or when one receives some consideration for standing &gt; surety for a borrower.—‘*Pratirūpaka*’ is pretence, hypocrisy &gt; .—‘*Fraud*’—when one sells the *kusumbha* flower, in place of &gt; saffron.—‘*Ārti*’ is causing pain to others.—‘*Stealing*’ is taking &gt; away things by stealth; and ‘*robbery*’ is taking away by force.
+> ‘*Pārśvika*,’—the man at one’s side, obtains wealth by means of
+> bribery, etc. For instance, having come to know that a person is going
+> to obtain some wealth, one goes over to him and says, ‘I shall get yon
+> so much wealth, you should give me something out of it,’ and then
+> receives it from him; the man not having done anything himself, nor
+> having anything done by others, but simply looking on, and yet
+> receiving money; or when one receives some consideration for standing
+> surety for a borrower.—‘*Pratirūpaka*’ is pretence, hypocrisy
+> .—‘*Fraud*’—when one sells the *kusumbha* flower, in place of
+> saffron.—‘*Ārti*’ is causing pain to others.—‘*Stealing*’ is taking
+> away things by stealth; and ‘*robbery*’ is taking away by force.

 “As a matter of fact, stealing and robbery do not produce *ownership* at all, these not having been mentioned, among the means of acquiring it,